 Adoption benefits.
-Amounts paid or expenses incurred by an employer for qualified adoption expenses under an adoption assistance program are not subject to income tax withholding and are not reportable in box 1.
+Amounts paid or expenses incurred by an employer for qualified adoption expenses under an adoption assistance program are not subject to federal income tax withholding and are not reportable in box 1.
 However, these amounts (including adoption benefits paid from a section 125 (cafeteria) plan, but not including adoption benefits forfeited from a cafeteria plan) are subject to social security, Medicare, and railroad retirement taxes and must be reported in boxes 3 and 5.
 Also, the total amount must be reported in box 12 with code T.

 See Notice 97-9, 1997-1 C.B.
 365, for more information on adoption benefits.
 You can find Notice 97-9 on page 35 of Internal Revenue Bulletin 1997-2 at www.irs.gov/pub/irs-irbs/irb97-02.pdf.
-Advise your employees to get Pub.
-968, Tax Benefits for Adoption.
+Advise your employees to see the Instructions for Form 8839, Qualified Adoption Expenses.

 Agent reporting.
 Generally, an agent who has an approved Form 2678, Employer Appointment of Agent, should enter the agent's name as the employer in box c of Form W-2, and file only one Form W-2 for each employee.
-However, if the agent (a) is acting as an agent for two or more employers or is an employer and is acting as an agent for another employer and (b) pays social security wages for more than one employer in excess of the wage base to an individual, special reporting for payments to that employee is needed.

-If both (a) and (b) above apply, the agent must file separate Forms W-2 for the affected employee reflecting the wages paid by each employer.
+However, if the agent (a) is acting as an agent for two or more employers or is an employer and is acting as an agent for another employer, and (b) pays social security wages for more than one employer in excess of the wage base to an individual, the agent must file separate Forms W-2 for the affected employee reflecting the wages paid by each employer.
 On each Form W-2, the agent should enter the following in box c of Form W-2: